lenstronomy/lenstronomy-tutorials/README.rst

 If you are new to gravitational lensing, check also out the `mini lecture series <https://github.com/sibirrer/strong_lensing_lectures>`_ giving an introduction to gravitational lensing with interactive Jupyter notebooks in the cloud.

+You can also check out this `self-work tutorial <https://github.com/ajshajib/lens_modeling_tutorial>`_ with assignments and Jupyter notebooks designed for undergraduate students to learn the basics of lens modeling with `lenstronomy`.

 Index
 -----
 Getting started